-In this paper we have tried to give a cohesive overview of existing RL algorithms.
+In this chapter we have given a cohesive overview of existing RL algorithms.
 Though research has reached a mature level, RL has been successfully demonstrated only on a few practical applications (Gullapalli et al 1994; Tesauro 1992; Mahadevan & Connell 1991; Thrun 1993), and clear guidelines for its general applicability do not exist.
 The connection between DP and RL has nicely bridged control theorists and AI researchers.
 With contributions from both these groups on the pipeline, more interesting results are forthcoming and it is expected that RL will make a strong impact on the intelligent control of dynamic systems.